cvlab-columbia/musclesinaction/README.md

+# Official Code for Muscles in Action

-# pytorch-template
+# Environment Configuration

-My personal starting point for a computer vision deep learning project.
+1.)
+Create a conda environment

+2.)
 pip install -e .